Katla Volcano and Kötlutangi Spit - the Southernmost Point of the Mainland of Iceland

 It is believed that the lava sand plains, the volcanic glacial outwash, now surrounding Hjörleifshöfði had, before the glacial floods in 1721 in Katla, been covered by grass, but that these massive glacial floods destroyed the meadows.

 This folklore explains to us why this notorious volcano is called Katla.
-I translated this folklore into English and added it to my travel-blog about the Katla Ice Cave as it explains how Katla is to blame for the glacier bursts.
+I translated this folklore into English and wrote a new travel-blog about it as it explains how Katla is to blame for the glacier bursts:

 Driving by Hjörleifshöfði cape